-If you want to benefit from the tremendous speed gains of PCIe 4.0, then you need to have the right motherboard.
-Even if you have the right CPU that conforms to the PCIe 4.0, if you do not have the right motherboard, your system will simply not adhere to the newer 4.0 protocol.
+If you want to benefit from the tremendous speed gains of PCIe 4.0, then you need to have the correct motherboard.
+Even if you have the right CPU that conforms to PCIe 4.0, your system will not adhere to the newer 4.0 protocol if you do not have the correct motherboard.

-This brings us to the important question, “which motherboards support PCIe 4.0?”
-At the moment not many motherboards offer PCIe 4.o support.
+This brings us to the critical question, “which motherboards support PCIe 4.0?”
+At the moment, not many motherboards offer PCIe 4.0 support.
 However, the number is growing steadily.

-Fortunately both AMD and Intel have motherboard chipsets in the market offering support for the newer protocol.
-These include motherboards featuring the AMD X570, B550 chipsets and Intel Z690, Intel Z590, B560 and H570 chipsets for mainstream PCs.
+Fortunately, both AMD and Intel have motherboard chipsets in the market offering support for the newer protocol.
+These include motherboards featuring the AMD X570 and B550 chipsets and Intel Z690, Intel Z590, B560, and H570 chipsets for mainstream PCs.

-In the following article we will explore in detail the list of motherboards that support PCIe 4.0.
-I will also talk briefly about PCIe lanes, different PCIe version so that you get a good grasp of the impact the newer protocol can have.
+In the following article, I will detail the motherboards supporting PCIe 4.0.
+I will also talk briefly about PCIe lanes and different PCIe versions so that you can understand the newer protocol’s impact.

-Note, as mentioned, you need to have both the right motherboard AND the right CPU to enable PCIe 4.0.
-Therefore, I also recommend reading: Which Intel and AMD CPUs Support PCIe 4.0?
+As mentioned, you must have both the correct motherboard AND the right CPU to enable PCIe 4.0.
+Therefore, I recommend reading: Which Intel and AMD CPUs Support PCIe 4.0?

 PCIe Primer: What Are PCIe Lanes And Slots?

-Before I talk about which motherboards support PCIe 4.0, it is important that you understand what PCIe lanes are in the first place.
+Before I talk about which motherboards support PCIe 4.0, you must understand what PCIe lanes are in the first place.

-PCIe is an interface that is used to connect High Speed Input Output (HSIO) devices to your PC.
-Basically PCIe is one of two primary interfaces (the other one being SATA) that is used to attach components to your PC.
+PCIe is an interface that connects High-Speed Input Output (HSIO) devices to your PC.
+PCIe is one of two primary interfaces (the other one being SATA) used to attach components to your PC.

 PCIe interface is literally what gives PCs their modular characteristic.